The Farey graph is uniquely determined by its connectivity: Preliminaries

 \section{Preliminaries}

 We use the notation of Diestel's book~\cite{DiestelBook5}.
 A~non-trivial path $P$ is an $A$-\emph{path} for a set $A$ of vertices if $P$ has its endvertices but no inner vertex in $A$.
 Two $u$--$v$ paths are \emph{order-compatible} if they traverse their common vertices in the same order.
+We write $G[X]$ for the subgraph of $G$ induced by the vertex set~$X$.
+Given a path $P$ we write $\mathring{P}$ for the subpath obtained by deleting the endvertices of~$P$.
+If $P$ starts in $u$ and ends in $v$, then we write $\mathring{u}P$ and $P\mathring{v}$ for $P-u$ and $P-v$ respectively.

 The \emph{Farey graph} $F$ is the graph on $\Q\cup\{\infty\}$ in which two rational numbers $a/b$ and $c/d$ in lowest terms (allowing also $\infty=(\pm 1)/0$) form an edge if and only if $\det\bigl( \begin{smallmatrix}a & c\\ b & d\end{smallmatrix}\bigr)=\pm 1$, cf.~\cite{OfficeHoursGroupTheory}.
 In this paper we do not distinguish between the Farey graph and the graphs that are isomorphic to it.
 For our graph-theoretic proofs it will be more convenient to work with the following purely combinatorial definition of the Farey graph that is indicated in~\cite{OfficeHoursGroupTheory} and~\cite{hatcher2017topology}.